 For most Salesforce teams, these limitations are minor compared to the benefits of true native integration.

-While Revenue.io provides the most comprehensive native platform, you’ll want additional tools to round out your sales stack.
+Other essential Salesforce-native sales tools include Salesforce Sales Cloud with Einstein AI, Salesforce CPQ for quote generation, Pardot for marketing automation, and conversation-intelligence platforms like Gong, Salesloft, and Outreach.
+While Revenue.io provides the most comprehensive native platform, you will want additional tools to round out your sales stack.

 Salesforce Sales Cloud with Einstein AI